Diller-Quaile String Quartet

 About the Diller-Quaile String Quartet (DQSQ)

 Ensemble-in-Residence of The Diller-Quaile School of Music, DQSQ was founded by Philip Hough in 1988.
 The Quartet performs a series of three free concerts at Diller-Quaile each season and has participated in chamber music series in the United States and South America.
 In addition to presenting masterworks from the standard string quartet repertoire, DQSQ has performed new works by contemporary composers, including David Loeb, Coleridge-Taylor Perkinson, Jeremy Beck, Eric Ewazen, and Tomas Ulrich.
-In 2003, the Quartet commissioned and premiered renowned Brazilian composer Raimundo Penaforte’s Quarteto 3.
-In 2006, DQSQ commissioned and premiered Eric Ewazen’s Quartet No. 2 WindSwept performing both at Diller-Quaile and The Juilliard School.
+The Quartet commissioned and premiered renowned Brazilian composer Raimundo Penaforte’s Quarteto 3 and Eric Ewazen’s Quartet No. 2 WindSwept, performing both at Diller-Quaile and The Juilliard School.
 Recently, DQSQ has recorded over 60 examples of Benjamin Britten’s unpublished juvenilia for the online Thematic Catalogue of the Britten-Pears Library in Aldeburgh, England.

 Through its Classical Access and Senior Centers Partnership, DQSQ introduces the joys of chamber music to young people and seniors who otherwise might not be exposed to this repertoire.
 During the course of the year, the DQSQ performs in after school centers, public schools, libraries, and senior centers throughout the Metropolitan area.